LuisGC/blog/content/blog/2017/12/Normandy-a-brief-opinionated-guide.md

 {{< image classes="image central" src="https://live.staticflickr.com/65535/48609145551_88756cc715_o.jpg" title="American Cemetery and Memorial at Colleville-sur-Mer" >}}

-- **The German Batteries** at	Longues-sur-Mer, another typical visit with several german batteries preserved almost perfectly with only the damages caused by the war conflict itself.
+- **The German Batteries** at	Longues-sur-Mer, another typical visit with several German batteries preserved almost perfectly with only the damages caused by the war conflict itself.
 Walking by the closest ones to the coast, it's enough to turn yourself to feel still threatened by the batteries that are still standing.

 {{< image classes="image central" src="https://live.staticflickr.com/65535/48609294312_b08de178dd_k.jpg" title="German Batteries at Longues-sur-Mer" >}}